centrifuge/cps/cps/CP0/CP0.md

 *rfc*: add when RFC is created on the forum

-*off-chain-voting*: add when OpenSquare snapshot has been created
+*offchain-voting*: add when OpenSquare snapshot has been created

-*on-chain-voting*: add when referendum is live on-chain
+*onchain-voting*: add when referendum is live onchain

 *passed/not-passed*: add appropriate tag when the CP has ended

-So after a proposal has moved on from the RFC, the *rfc* tag will be removed and replaced by *off-chain-voting* and so on - so the last tag will be either *passed* or *not-passed* which will remain on the post.
+So after a proposal has moved on from the RFC, the *rfc* tag will be removed and replaced by *offchain-voting* and so on - so the last tag will be either *passed* or *not-passed* which will remain on the post.

 In addition to the tags above, specific tags can be added, depending on what the proposal is about (e.g. *runtime-upgrade*, *governance-process*, *liquidity-rewards*, *pop-submission* etc.) and also which components the proposal consists of (e.g. CP1, CP2, CP3, CP4, CP5 etc.)